 Keep employees informed— as a crisis situation unfolds, employees are the main conduit to keeping communications flowing between all relevant stakeholders, so it’s essential to keep the workforce informed with all relevant up-to-date information to prevent the circulation of incorrect rumours and potentially negative statements.
 Don’t forget to keep suppliers and customers updated as well so that the business of local government can keep functioning with as much relevant information as available.

 Update early and often— be proactive and early with sharing news, even when the whole picture isn’t clear.
 It is better to over-communicate than to allow rumours to fill the void.
 Start with summary statements on whatever is initially known, and provide updated action plans and new developments as early and as often as possible to stay ahead of the 24/7 news cycle.

 Social media – ensure that all the channels that your stakeholders may be using are covered, not just the traditional areas in which critical statements were released, such as press releases or the shire website.
 Nothing’s more damaging than incorrect information being live tweeted without your ability to see and respond with facts and the appropriate damage control.

-Thorough planning is the baseline of effective crisis preparation.
-Responding effectively requires these plans to be executed with communications tools purpose built to securely and accurately coordinate the response, and manage the vast amount of information that needs to be captured, shared and acted upon.
+Thorough planning for any potential crisis is the baseline of effective crisis preparation.
+Responding effectively requires these plans to be executed with communications tools purpose-built to securely and accurately coordinate the response, and manage the vast amount of information that needs to be captured, shared, and acted upon.

 State of the Art Crisis Communications Technology